 Oxygen Bar — After a day of exploring and shopping, take a break and pamper yourself.
 There are several options to choose from, including the Aqua Massage which you can experience fully clothed and will leave you refreshed and relaxed.
 They also have a variety of massage and wellness products for sale.
 Prices: vary depending on services.

-Bumper Boats and Express Train – our kids LOVE the Bumper Boats!
+Bumper Boats , Vortex Whirl, and Express Train – our kids LOVE the Bumper Boats!
 It’s simple and so fun to drive around an enclosed mini pool (ages 3 and older only).
 The train ride takes you around the Odysea complex.
-See the links for exact cost.
+The Vortex is a simple spinning experience, where you walk across a platform.
+Odysea members are able to experience these attractions for free!

 Four Peaks Mining Company — The jewelry here is exquisite, definitely worth a stop.
 While they feature gemstones mined from around the world, their speciality is amethyst jewelry, mined themselves from the Four Peaks Amethyst Mine near Phoenix!
 Children and adults alike will also love the free mine experience, where you don a miner’s helmet with a light and search for various minerals embedded in the walls.
 They also have a fabulous kid centered gift shop, with ideas for learning about mining, and more.